SURYAMATE/aad/USER-README.md

     - Configure the necessary settings and permissions for your application within Azure AD.

-3. **Communicate App ID via TiMA:**
+3. **Communicate App ID:**
-    - Once the app integration is set up and configured, communicate the generated App ID via TiMA (Siemens internal messaging system) to the respective service or team responsible for assigning specific rights.
+    - Once the app integration is set up and configured, communicate the generated App ID to the respective service or team responsible for assigning specific rights.
     - This App ID will be used to link your application with the specific roles and permissions required for your use case.

 For more detailed information on the registration process and configuration steps, please refer to the [official documentation](https://wiki.siemens.com/pages/viewpage.action?pageId=386471116).